rohxn69/auto-annotated-portfolio/content/pages/lost.md

         textAlign: left
   - type: LabelsSection
     title: found my item?
-    subtitle: You can get in touch with below details; You will get a reward
+    subtitle: You can get in touch with below details; You will get a reward.
     items:
       - type: Label
         label: Call me +91 8088593510